DanRHoward/modelling-airbnbs-property-listing-dataset-/README.md

 Every model that we have previously mentioned is in regards to regression modelling, that is if the values that we wish to predict are continuous, such as a person's salary or their hieght we want to model.
 However, some values are not of this nature.
 Boolean values which return a True or False value or the number of siblings a person has cannot be predicted effectively using regression.
 Instead, we use Classification modelling to produce models which specialise in dealling with this type of problem.

 For our project, the classification models' purpose was to evaluate the type of property that a model is given.
+The label name of this data was named under *Category*.
+The previously mentioned model, each has a classification varient which will be applied here.
+Along with these models, a further model will be introduced which will contribute to the assessment of the best model for our task.

 ### Logistic model